gijit/gi/README.md

 the `gi` without prior preparation, this is often a useful and desirable security feature.
-Moreover we are able to provide these imports without using Go's linux-only DLL loading system, so we remain more cross- platform compatible.
+Moreover we are able to provide these imports without using Go's linux-only DLL loading system, so we remain portable/more cross-platform compatible.

 2018 Jan 27 update